New Jersey Foreign LLC Registration & Certificate of Authority Guide

 6. Date business activity began or will begin in New Jersey

-New Jersey foreign LLC registration authorizes an existing LLC to legally operate within the state while remaining governed by the laws of its original formation jurisdiction.
+New Jersey Foreign LLC registration authorizes an existing LLC to legally operate within the state while remaining governed by the laws of its original formation jurisdiction.

-4. New Jersey foreign LLC name rules
+4. New Jersey Foreign LLC name rules

-New Jersey does not require name reservation before filing a foreign LLC application.
-However, the LLC’s legal name must comply with New Jersey naming statutes and be distinguishable from existing business entities registered with the New Jersey Secretary of State.
+New Jersey does not require name reservation before filing a Foreign LLC application.
+However, the LLC's legal name must comply with New Jersey naming statutes and be distinguishable from existing business entities registered with the New Jersey Secretary of State.

 1. Must include LLC, L.L.C., or "Limited Liability Company"